CompSciFutures/APMonitor/README.md

 ![site24x7-heartbeat-settings.png](images%2Fsite24x7-heartbeat-settings.png)

-This will send a heartbeat to [Site24x7](https://site24x7.com) every 5 minutes, and Site24x7 will drop an alarm whenever a heartbeat doesn't arrive or arrives out of sequence +/- 1 minute.
+This will send a heartbeat to [Site24x7](https://site24x7.com) every 5 minutes, and Site24x7 will drop an alarm whenever a heartbeat doesn't arrive or arrives out of sequence +/- 1 minute (i.e., if the heartbeat is > 60 seconds out).
 This ensures availability monitoring will always function, even when one of APMonitor or Site24x7 is down.

 This also means you don't need to expose internal LAN network resources to The Internets.

-APMonitor's near-realtime capabilities will deliver heartbeats+/- 10 secs, so if you want high-precision alerts drop an alarm is a heartbeat does not arrive bang on 5 minutes apart +/- 10 secs.
-If the alarm is < 60 seconds out,
+APMonitor's near-realtime capabilities will deliver heartbeats +/- 10 secs, so if you want high-precision alerts drop an alarm if a heartbeat does not arrive bang on 5 minutes apart +/- 10 secs.

 To see the accuracy, configure Site24x7 as follows: